Herbalism 101 | Herbal Indications A-C

 Hawthorn (Crataegus spp.)

-The leaf, flowers, and berries of hawthorn are all said to contain cardiac toning properties.
-She may help lower blood pressure by acting as a vasodilator, relaxing the blood vessels.
+The leaf, flowers, and berries of hawthorn are said to contain cardiac-toning properties.
+They may help lower blood pressure by acting as a vasodilator, relaxing the blood vessels.

 Linden flower (Tilia spp.)

-Tilia is an herbal ally for both the emotional and physical heart; she may relieve high blood pressure, irregular heartbeat, and support blood vessel health.
+Tilia is an herbal ally for the emotional and physical heart; it may relieve high blood pressure and irregular heartbeat and support blood vessel health.